And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 Most people are imprisoned in this whole circumstance of thinking whatever it is they think about themselves is based on what they think other people think of them.

-And so a lot of people set out in life to make sure that people don't think ill of them, don't think poorly of them, don't dislike them or what have you.
+And so a lot of people set out in life to make sure that people don't think ill of them, don't think poorly of them, don't dislike them, or what have you.

-And when you do that, when you gauge every person you know, every relationship you're in on the basis of do they like me, you are subconsciously behaving in a way that you think they want you to behave.
+And when you do that, when you gauge every person you know, every relationship you're in, on the basis of do they like me, you are subconsciously behaving in a way that you think they want you to behave.

-And in the process, you are denying them in truth who you really are.
+And in the process, you are denying them, in truth, who you really are.

-And you're denying it to yourself, and you end up making totally bad mistakes in forming relationships, because you're not giving yourself a chance to be known for who you really are.
+And you end up making totally bad mistakes in forming relationships because you're not giving yourself a chance to be known for who you really are.

-You're gauging what somebody else wants you to be, and you're trying to do it.
+You're gauging what somebody else wants you to be and you're trying to do it.

 We all know this.